-This year's consolidated gross revenues of P3.9 billion was significantly lower than last year's revenue of P6.9 billion as 2018 figure had no revenues from the staffing business in the USA which was sold in October 2017.
-In addition, the gain increase in market value of FVPL investments last year was P1.5 billion vs a loss of P1.1 billion in 2018.
-These were offset by the increase in sales revenue of PDP Energy, which was higher by P730.2 million or 22.3%.
+This year's consolidated gross revenues of P6.9 billion was significantly lower than last year's revenue of P9.4 billion as revenues for 2018 no longer included revenues from the staffing business in the USA which was sold in October 2017.
+In addition, the gain on increase in market value of FVPL investments last year was P1.3 billion vs a loss of P258.1 million in 2018.
+These were offset by the increase in sales revenue of PDP Energy, which was higher by P816.4 million or 15.8%.
 Also, resort operations reported improved revenues.